skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 ## namespace selection

-Namespace selection is on a list of actual namespaces, regexes thereof, or label selectors (any tokens with a '=' in the middle).
+Namespace selection is on a list of actual namespaces, regexes thereof, or label selectors (any tokens with a '=' in the middle), plus the special "\*" notation, representing any namespace.

-TODO:  Confirm this.  "\*" is not a valid regex, still.
-Also, does it test it twice?
-One with regex, one with normal?
-If not, how does it treat the dots?

 *Question*: Where are regexes anchored?
 If everything is a regex and they're not anchored, then an item of '.' would also match everything